nirdar1992/HJ/README.md

 3. **build_training_session.py file:**
-1. Building training session according to given type of drills and a "Distance per Minute (alt.)" target value.
+    a.
+Building training session according to given type of drills and a "Distance per Minute (alt.)" target value.
-2. Sums up the "Distance per Minute (alt.)" parameter for a given training session.
+    b.
+Sums up the "Distance per Minute (alt.)" parameter for a given training session.
-3. Finding alternative drill/s for a giving drill by it's "Distance per Minute (alt.)" value.
+    c.
+Finding alternative drill/s for a giving drill by it's "Distance per Minute (alt.)" value.

 **functions explanations marks are inside the file.**

 4. **helper_functions.py file:**
     Contains different commonly used functions.

     **functions explanations marks are inside the file.**